syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/syntax-highlighting.md

 A regular expression is a pattern that could be matched against any input text.

-For example, if you like to customize the strings that ends with !, this can be achieved by using the regex property of `IsBeginRegex` and `IsEndRegex` as true based on the expression given in the lexem.
+For example, to customize the strings that ends with !, set the regex property of `IsBeginRegex` and `IsEndRegex` to true based on the expression given in the lexem.

 {% highlight xaml %}